Photogalvanic currents from first-principles real-time density-matrix dynamics

-\textbf{Acknowledgments} This work is primarily supported by the Computational Chemical Sciences program within the Office of Science of the DOE under Grant No. DE-SC0023301.
+\textbf{Acknowledgments} We thank Junqing Xu, Elio J Koenig, and Liang Tan for very helpful discussions.
+This work is primarily supported by the Computational Chemical Sciences program within the Office of Science of the DOE under Grant No. DE-SC0023301.
 Part of the work is supported by the Air Force Office of Scientific Research under Award No. FA9550-21-1-0087.
 Calculations were carried out at the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DEAC02-05CH11231.